 Premier meets top student spellers

-Bermuda’s top young spellers recently met David Burt, the Premier, in the wake of their success at the Verbal Victory Spelling Bee last month.
+Bermuda’s top young spellers recently met David Burt, the Premier, after their success at the Verbal Victory Spelling Bee last month.

 Jared Arnante, 10, Oliva Brown, 12, and Samantha Hernandez, 13, were greeted at the Cabinet Office by the Premier to recognise their accomplishments at the event.

-Held in March, the Spelling Bee brought together students from across Bermuda who demonstrated remarkable language skills, composure under pressure and a genuine love of learning.
+The Spelling Bee, held in March, brought together students from across Bermuda who demonstrated remarkable language skills, composure under pressure and a genuine love of learning.

-Jared, a student at Somersfield Academy, took home the top prize in the competition, which challenged nine finalists to spell a series of increasingly complicated words.
+Jared, a student at Somersfield Academy, won the top prize in the competition, which challenged nine finalists to spell a series of increasingly complicated words.

-Olivia, a Warwick Academy pupil, came second in the competition, while Samantha, who represented Dellwood Middle School, came third.
+Olivia, a Warwick Academy pupil, came second, while Samantha, who represented Dellwood Middle School, came third.

 Mr Burt said: “I welcomed Jared, Olivia and Samantha to the Cabinet Office to recognise their achievement in this year’s Spelling Bee.